Physics Inspired Criterion for Pruning-Quantization Joint Learning: Experiments

 \subsubsection{Results on CIFAR10}

 The baselines for ResNet56 and VGG16 are 93.92\% (±0.11\%) and 93.75\% (±0.10\%) respectively, derived from multiple experiments.
-In Table \ref{table-CIFAR10}, for ResNet56, PIC-P outperforms comparison methods in terms of speed-up ratio and the accuracy drop when compressing 1.43× , 2.13× and 4×.
+In Table \ref{table-CIFAR10}, for ResNet56, PIC-P outperforms comparison methods in terms of speed-up ratio and the accuracy drop when compressing 1.43×, 2.13× and 4×.
+HRank\cite{lin2020hrank}, FPGM\cite{he2019filter}, LRMF\cite{zhang2021filter}, REAF\cite{zhang2023reaf}, HBFP\cite{basha2024deep} and FPSL\cite{mondal2023feature} are hierarchically structured pruning methods based on filter importance learning, while CCM-LRR\cite{wang2023filter} and MaskSparsity\cite{jiang2023pruning} are both sparsity-training-based methods.
+The advantage of our method is that it can automatically determine the pruning objects through evolutionary algorithms and resource constraints without manually assigning the pruning rate for each layer, which is well guaranteed to ensure the global nature.
+From the experimental results, our method can also have comparable accuracy performance to SOTAs at similar compression ratios.
 PIC-PQ achieves a compression of 33.50× and an accuracy improvement of 0.63\%, which is better than DNAS \cite{wu2018mixed}.

-For VGG16, compared with SOTA methods at three different compression ratios, PIC-P is able to perform better in terms of accuracy drop while maintaining the same compression ratios.
+For VGG16, compared with SOTAs at three different compression ratios, PIC-P is able to perform better in terms of accuracy drop while maintaining the same compression ratios.
+FSM\cite{duan2022network} is also a hierarchically structured pruning method based on filter importance learning.
+Similarly, our approach performs similarly on the VGG16 network, with a good trade-off between accuracy preservation and compression ratio.
+Even at a compression ratio of 2.17, there is a 0.45\% improvement in accuracy after compression, outperforming the CCM-LRR\cite{wang2023filter} and FPSL\cite{mondal2023feature} on all fronts.
+When the compression is relatively large, the accuracy of our method decreases by 0.69\% when compressed by 4.26×, while the latest method HBFP\cite{basha2024deep}’s accuracy decreases by 1.10\% when compressed by 4.18×.
+Here our method is superior.

 More notably, we also evaluate PIC-P in combination with fixed bitwidth quantization as a two-stage approach and make sure that the pruning rate is very close.
-In comparison, PIC-PQ is able to maintain better accuracy at similar compression ratio when quantization bitwidth searching is performed, which demonstrates the effectiveness of our search-based approach.
+In comparison, PIC-PQ is able to maintain better accuracy at a similar compression ratio when quantization bitwidth searching is performed, which demonstrates the effectiveness of our search-based approach.

-Besides, we also give the compression results of VGG16 on CIFAR10 under different BOPs compression ratios.